UK Only: 0800 619 81 25 Intl: + 44 1481 823938 | Contact

 If you change your name, for example you marry, the documents can be reissued in your new name.
 This can be ordered from our Accessories page for a small sum to cover postage and the cost of printing the documents.

 We are happy to provide a Certificate of Sale to anyone of any age!
 Some of our customers are still unborn.
 This is a very popular Christening gift, so you may order for anyone of any age with confidence.

 The type of tree we plant for you will depend on the type of land we plant it in.
 It will be a native Scottish broadleaf, probably an oak, rowan, hazel, birch, holly, willow or alder.
+It will not be an ash until the ash dieback disease is better understood.
 We cannot place any plaque on the tree, but we are pleased to permit you to do so when you visit your plot.

 For customers living in the United Kingdom we offer a free 0800 number (: 0800 619 81 25)

 From USA please call Toll Free 1-877 753 3146

 From Australia please call Toll Free: 1-800-339 802